Thigh Pain

 Hamstring injuries often happen during sprinting, kicking, or sudden speed changes.
 Pain may feel sharp at the time, or build slowly with repeated load.
 Many people feel better before strength and speed have fully returned.
 This can raise the risk of repeat injury without a staged plan.

-Thigh pain hamstring strength assessment for posterior thigh symptoms
+Thigh pain hamstring strength assessment for back thigh symptoms

 Quadriceps injury: front of thigh